 - The Committee recommended the English provisions of law in dealing with the children to be accepted in India also.

 - The recommendation was done for the establishment of the Children’s Courts.

-- In case the child offenders are less, the Magistrate may hear the case in special hours and in separate room to have a clear standing of the child with a paternal outlook.
-The special Magistrate for a large area would not be beneficial to child rather it would be harmful to him for the inconvenience in bringing him to that place.
-The Magistrate should have information of the child’s home, his habits & circumstances leading to his criminality.
+- In case the child offenders are less, the Magistrate may hear the case in special hours and in a separate room to have a clear standing of the child with a paternal outlook.
+The Special Magistrate for a large area would not be beneficial to the child rather it would be harmful to him for the inconvenience in bringing him to that place.
+The Magistrate should have information about the child’s home, his habits & circumstances leading to his criminality.

 - The child should be released on bail or sent to a remand home till the receipt of such information.